pingcap/docs-tidb-operator/en/deploy-tidb-binlog.md

 ## Deploy drainer

-You can deploy multiple drainers with the `tidb-drainer` Helm chart for a TiDB cluster, as described below:
+To deploy multiple drainers using the `tidb-drainer` Helm chart for a TiDB cluster, take the following steps:

 1. Make sure that the PingCAP Helm repository is up to date: